This post is related to a previous post of Charlottesville and morality.

 Update: In response to a friend’s comment,

 I’m not saying that Antifa is right or wrong in not trusting the political system, but simply observing that they don’t.
 It’s not a moral issue.
-And I agree that politics, as it works in the US anyway, has come to serve economics; it is tightly structurally coupled to the economic system, and it’s also tightly coupled to the mass media.
+And I agree that politics, as it works in the US anyway, has come to serve the economic interests of an elite; it is tightly structurally coupled to the economic system (which prioritizes economic growth and stockholder returns over workers), and it’s also tightly coupled to the mass media.

 The problem might be that Antifa takes a moral stance when morality, in the sense of universal values, no longer means much.
 Rather than working through the law or politics, they make moral gestures, a tactic of limited efficacy in contemporary, functionally differentiated society.

-And doing things like randomly tearing down confederate statues just makes the far right even more paranoid than they already are.
+And doing things like randomly pulling down confederate statues just makes the far right even more paranoid than they already are.
 It’s just counterproductive.
-This is a case of taking a moral stance, or making a moral gesture, without any benefit, just like breaking Starbucks windows.
+This is a case of taking a moral stance, or making a moral gesture, without any tangible benefit, just like breaking Starbucks windows.